-4. Complete the s entences with the words from ex ersice 3.
+4. Complete the sentences with the words from exersice 3.
 1. Many fought in battles.
-2. She quite a lot of money from her pare nts.
-3. The Prime Mini ister announced that the country was a at 4 is s a group of people who share custom s and laws.
-5. It's a real for me to buy some cakes.
-6. The computer i is a very useful 7.
-He worked as a a lawyer a history teacher.
-5. Read about the text. e importance of History.
-Complet e the sentences after the REASONS TO STUDY HISTOR Υ present.
-It hel present day.
-It geniuses, wars History helps with kind of society We can learn the way of living.
-A past.
-Studying history has been been been been been been been bee live in an era t we know today ry we can understand how s influence the shape of the princesses, horses, warriors, or ancestors came from, what we inherited from them.
-Tople followed, as well as their reots in the cultures of the unities, nations and the world ational experience, and active have changed over time.
-4. World History h nelps international expe rience, and 6.
-Rank the argument strongest argument ments from the text according to ment the first. their importance.
-Put the 7.
-Work in small arguments (exe groups.
-Compare and contractive specifications of groups. st your classification of 8.
-Is History you 10 sentences. r favourite subject?
-Why/Why n ot?
-Write approximately
+2. She quite a lot of money from her parents.
+3. The Prime Minister announced that the country was at 4 is a group of people who share customs and law S. 5.
+It's a real for me to buy some cakes.
+6. The computer is a very useful 7.
+He worked as a lawyer a history teacher.
+5 .
+Read about the importance of History.
+Complete the sertext. ntences after the REASONS TO STUDY HISTORY History is a great treat into the past.
+It lets us live in an eral present.
+It helps us relate to people whose actions influence present day.
+It takes us back into the times of kings, princessed geniuses, wars, inventions and discoveries.
+History helps us understand who we are, where our ancestor kind of society and culture they lived in, what we have inherited.
+We can learn the types of cultures and traditions people follow way of living.
+All cultures that we know today have their roots in past.
+Studying history one can explore how people, communities, not that we live in have changed over time.
+World history helps prepare young people for international expandicipation in civic life.
+History lets us live in an era All cultures that we know today Studying History we can understand how have considered and treational experience, and the properties of the properties of the properties.
+World History helps international experience, and the present days. e the shape of the es, horses, warriors, as came from, what d from them.
+Wed, as well as their in the cultures of the estions and the world derience, and active thanged over time.
+6. oortance.
+Put the strongest argument the first.
+7. Work in small groups.
+Compare and contrast your arguments (exercise 5). classification of 8. ~ Is History your favourite subject?
+Why/Why not?
+Writ 10 sentences. e approximately competitive [kəm'petətiv] solve [splv] wonder ['wʌndə(r)] have an edge on [həv ən edz pn] research [ri'sa:t[] white-collar job [wait'kplə(r) dzpb] complement ['kpmpliment] take up [teik np] field [fi:ld]